Indigenous Disability Canada / British Columbia Aboriginal Network on Disability Society: Awareness

 In 2015, the organization established Indigenous Disability Awareness Month (IDAM) to raise awareness of the contributions that Indigenous peoples living with disabilities bring to Canadian communities, and holds annual events during the month.
-In 2017, the United Nations International Committee on the Rights of Persons Living with Disabilities, in its Concluding Observations Report, recommended to Canada to officially recognize and proclaim the month.
+In 2017, the United Nations International Committee on the Rights of Persons Living with Disabilities, in its Concluding Observations Report, recommended that Canada officially recognize and proclaim the month.
 IDAM is observed annually by various provinces in Canada, in addition to Indigenous and non-Indigenous communities and organizations.